Skip to content

 4. Specify the time period for 7 days.

-If you want to make sure that important messages, such as payment confirmations, are always delivered immediately, regardless of any message limits, you can do so by selecting Ignore Global frequency capping in the message settings of the specific journeys where this is needed.
+If you want to make sure that important messages, such as payment confirmations, are always delivered immediately, regardless of any message limits, you can do so by selecting Ignore Frequency capping in the message settings of the specific journeys where this is needed.

 Examples of other critical messages can include security alerts, password reset requests, critical app updates, and more.